sddevelopment-be/canary/manuscript/stakeholders.md

 * **Comprehensive KPI Insights:** Access historical and real-time data on self-defined key performance indicators for informed decision-making.
 * **Bottleneck Detection Tools:** Utilize analytics that quickly identify process inefficiencies and recurring issues.
 * **Deep-Dive Capabilities:** Benefit from drill-down features that allow granular analysis of process quality and pinpointing of root causes.
+* **Training and Support:** Ensure that technical staff, operational agents, and internal end-users receive adequate training, and have an easy way to get support in integrating with the Canary system.

 ## Value Stream System Developer